drBenway/pixi-vn-wiki/start/interface.md

 ## How navigate/switch between interface screens?

-To switch between interface screens (without interrupting the canvas), you can use popups and modals, or navigate between different routes.
+To switch between interface screens (without interrupting the canvas), you can use popups and modals, or navigate between different [paths/routes](#what-is-the-url-path-and-routes).
-For navigate between different url [paths/routes](#what-is-the-url-path-and-routes).

 ### What is the URL Path and Routes?